 AT LEAST that’s what the male version looks like.

-Lying, eye-rollingly self-absorbed, and self-promoting, … you can spot a male Narcissist from a mile away.
-A Narcissistic mother, not so much.
+Lying, eye-rollingly self-absorbed, and self-promoting, … you can spot a male Narcissist from a mile away—a Narcissistic mother, not so much.

 When it comes to women, it is estimated that 4.8% of women have NPD.
 Even though the same criteria apply, it may translate differently.
-Women are socialized to cover up these overt, braggadocious, self-aggrandizing, off-putting behaviors.
+Women are socialized to cover these overt, braggadocious, self-aggrandizing, off-putting behaviors.
 Her Narcissism may be covert and fly right under the radar of social acceptability.
-Oftentimes, only her daughter knows the truth of who Mom really is.
+Often, only her daughter knows the truth of who Mom really is.
 (Also, many women have traits of Narcissism without having a full-blown personality disorder.)
 But first, you need to know what you are dealing with.

 How to spot Narcissism in your mother

 After 30 years of counseling women and seeing them struggle with not knowing why their mothers make them feel so crappy, I’ve identified a few kinds of Narcissistic mothers.
 See if any or all apply to your mother.

 The mother who needs to look perfect (Grandiosity)